Young plaintiffs’ attorney closes Montana climate change trial with call for action

 “Like other monumental constitutional cases before, the state of Montana comes before this court because of a pervasive systemic infringement of rights,” Bellinger said.

-Montana Assistant Attorney General Michael Russell said in the state’s closing Tuesday that the climate change issue is much larger than Montana can address on its own.
+Montana Assistant Attorney General Michael Russell said Tuesday that the climate change issue is much larger than Montana can address on its own and that the Legislature had the right to enact the law that limits greenhouse gas reviews

-He said calls by the plaintiffs for the state to take the lead in addressing climate change was a social statement, not a legal argument.
-The case put on by the young plaintiffs was a “weeklong airing of political grievances that properly belong in the Legislature, not a court of law,” he said.
+He said that the calls by plaintiffs to take the lead in addressing climate change was a social statement, not a legal argument.

-“The issue at the core of the this case is a fundamental principle of separation of powers,” Russell said. ”The power of the state ultimately resides with the people of Montana and the people of Montana are most directly represented by their elected representatives in the Montana Legislature.”

-However, the courts can be asked to determine whether laws are constitutional.
-And many of the plaintiffs are not old enough to vote, the lawsuit argued.

 A ruling from state District Judge Kathy Seeley is expected sometime after the parties file their proposed findings in the case, which are due in early July.